-Many contractors include a price adjustment clause in their contracts.
+What's a contractor to do?Many contractors include a price adjustment clause in their contracts.
 If costs increase between the time the contract is signed and the time the materials are ordered, then that increase will be passed on.
 Some make their supply houses or subcontractors guarantee quoted prices for up to a year, passing down the risk of any increases.

-Price adjustment clauses provide for both upward and downward movement, and those usually include a ceiling of some sort (generally in percentage form) to protect against a runaway adjustment.
+What are price adjustment clauses?Price adjustment clauses provide for both upward and downward movement, and those usually include a ceiling of some sort (generally in percentage form) to protect against a runaway adjustment.